 The Inter-American Partnership for Education (IAPE) seeks to build and support a network of leaders in English language teaching who draw from a versatile toolbox to inspire and open doors for Mexican public school students.
-IAPE is a partnership of Worldfund and Dartmouth College’s Rassias Center for World Languages and Cultures.
+IAPE is a partnership of Educando and Dartmouth College’s Rassias Center for World Languages and Cultures.

 IAPE has been recognized by diverse institutions in Mexico and the United States for the quality and impact of its programs.
 IAPE offers three distinct programs of English teacher training and provides continuous reinforcement through in-person workshops, the online IAPE Virtual Learning Community Forum, and a three-year mentoring program.